Chitra2409/Order-Delivery-Tracking/README.md

 **Tip**: You can directly insert the tracking ID in the API endpoint instead of `{TrackingId}`.

+**Note** : There is a PPT document added in the repository that contained the detailed information about the application

 #### API Response Format

 If your request is successful, the response will contain three keys: location, detail, and date.
 See the example below: